pylattice/MitoTNT/docs/1_installation.md

 - **fastdist**

-To install all packages, open command line and do:
+To install all packages, open command line and go to the root directory of MitoTNT:
 ``
 pip install -r python_dependencies.txt
 ``